zama-ai/concrete-ml/README.md

 <br></br>

 🌟 If you find this project helpful or interesting, please consider giving it a star on GitHub!
-Your support helps to grow the community and motivates further development. 🚀
+Your support helps to grow the community and motivates further development.

 [![GitHub stars](https://img.shields.io/github/stars/zama-ai/concrete-ml.svg?style=social&label=Star)](https://github.com/zama-ai/concrete-ml)

-Thank you!
 <p align="right">
   <a href="#table-of-contents" > ↑ Back to top </a>
 </p>